Uptrace Configuration Reference

 max_insert_size: 20000

-# Spans are dropped when buffer is full - monitor for drops
+# Spans are dropped when buffer is full (check metrics for drops)

 max_buffered_records: 200000